Introducing Headphones to the Tactile and Auditory Sensitive Child

 Keep the headphones around: have the headphones close by even during non-listening sessions, so the child sees them and becomes more comfortable with them.

 Practice with noise blocking earmuffs: if necessary, introduce noise blocking earmuffs (like headphones without the speakers) to get accustomed to having something over the ear.
 This can be done at anytime but preferably when the child is in a crowded or loud environment.

 Gradually introduce the headphones: observe your child and watch for signs of curiosity.
 Even if it is for a few seconds, put the headphones on and take them off.
-The first few times, the child may resist or push you away; it’s okay: it doesn’t feel safe to him yet.
+The first few times, the child may resist or push you away and that’s okay - it doesn’t feel safe to him yet.
 Remember: for a child, auditory input is scary and unpredictable.
 You have to prove to the child that it is calming and predictable, and most of all, that he has control.